Macron dismisses bodyguard scandal as 'storm in a teacup'

 French President Emmanuel Macron on Thursday dismissed the scandal surrounding a top security aide who roughed up protesters as a "storm in a teacup", as furious criticism from his opponents showed no sign of abating.

-The former bodyguard in question, 26-year-old Alexandre Benalla, denounced what he said was a "desire to get at the president" over the scandal, the most damaging since Macron took office over a year ago.
+The former bodyguard in question, Alexandre Benalla, denounced what he said was a "desire to get at the president" using the scandal, the most damaging since Macron took office over a year ago.

-Benalla, who faces criminal charges after videos emerged of him manhandling May Day demonstrators in Paris while wearing a police helmet and armband, admitted however that he had "made a mistake".
+Benalla, who was filmed manhandling May Day demonstrators in Paris while wearing a police helmet and armband, admitted however that he had "made a mistake".

-"I feel like I have done something really stupid.
-And have made a mistake," Benalla, who has been charged with assault and impersonating a police officer, told Le Monde newspaper.
+"I feel like I have done something really stupid," the 26-year-old told Le Monde newspaper.

-"I should never have gone to that demonstration as an observer, then I should have held back," he said of the incident, in which he was filmed hitting a protester and wrestling another to the ground.
+Benalla was charged with assault and impersonating a police officer after videos emerged last week showing him hitting a protester and wrestling another to the ground during the May 1 demonstration.

+Benalla, who has said he merely wanted to help police bring violent protesters under control, insisted he did not commit a crime.

 Kohler acknowledged that officials' initial decision to punish Benalla with a two-week suspension may "appear insufficient"Kohler acknowledged that officials' initial decision to punish Benalla with a two-week suspension may "appear insufficient"